-Additionally the publication ’Cohort profile: The Lothian Birth Cohorts of 1921 and 1936’ in the International Journal of Epidemiology can be accessed here.
+Find out more about the studies in ’Cohort profile: The Lothian Birth Cohorts of 1921 and 1936’, published in the International Journal of Epidemiology.